tez-capital/docs.tez.capital_content/en/tezbake/tutorials/baking-on-testnets.md

 ### Register as baker on the Tezos blockchain Testnet

 For this step your node level must be synced with the latest block on the blockchain explorer.
-You must also temporarily open your Ledger Tezos Wallet app to register your key as a baker (__note__: as well as when voting).
-For all other baker operations, you must use the Tezos Baking app.
+The soft-key testnet setup above does not require a Ledger.
+If you are testing with a dedicated testnet Ledger, open the Ledger Tezos Wallet app only for registration and voting; use the Tezos Baking app for baking operations.

 To secure your XTZ security deposit on a testnet, use the faucet for your chosen network to get free test XTZ: